carlosdevpereira/mr-components/docs/components/checkbox.md

 # Checkbox

-The checkbox component is a lightweight extension of the standard HTML input type="checkbox", featuring: themes, sizes, etc.
+The checkbox component is a lightweight extension of the standard HTML input type="checkbox" element, featuring: themes, sizes, etc.

 [[toc]]